rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 should produce a help message.

+An executable version of this tutorial can be found in the [RabbitMQ tutorials repository](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/dotnet/).

 Now let's generate two projects, one for the publisher and one for the consumer:

 ```powershell